-The tallest building in North America provides an unrivaled view of a cityscape, all from the comfort of being suspended 1,353 feet in the air.
-The Sears Tower ‘Ledge’ has walls, floors, and ceilings made of glass, jutting out from the building to give visitors a unique and vertigo worthy view of Chicago’s architectural landscape.
+The second-tallest building in the Western Hemisphere (the tallest if you’re not counting antennas) provides an unrivaled view of a cityscape, all from the comfort of four glass platforms suspended 1,353 feet in the air.
+Located on the Willis Tower’s 103rd floor Skydeck, the observation perches have walls, floors, and ceilings made entirely of glass, allowing visitors to jut out from the edge of the building to enjoy a unique and vertigo-worthy view of Chicago’s architectural landscape.

-With three layers of glass totaling one and a half inches thick, each platform can support up to 5 tons.
-A completely transparent three sides, top, and bottom designed to generate the sensation of hovering over Chicago do just that, as the box extends far enough for one row of visitors to stand suspended at a time.
+With three layers of glass totaling one-and-a-half inches thick, each platform can support up to five tons.
+A completely transparent three sides, top, and bottom designed to generate the sensation of hovering over Chicago do just that, as the boxes are wide enough for one row of visitors to stand suspended at a time.
 A clear day presents a view of up to 50 miles and four states.

-Structural glass design experts of Halcrow Yolles took the original architectural plans (firm Skidmore, Owings and Merril) a step further, from the concept of devising a retractable structure for easy cleaning, to detailing each box to have near-invisible structural support.
-All the side and bottom perimeter steel was removed, completing the floating on air appearance.
+Structural glass design experts Halcrow Yolles took the original architectural plans of Skidmore, Owings & Merrill a step further, from the concept of a retractable structure for easy cleaning to a glass box with near-invisible structural support.
+All the side and bottom perimeter steel was removed, completing the floating-on-air appearance.

-The idea for the Ledges supposedly originated from the constant cleaning workers had to do on the Skydeck’s windows.
-Tourists every day would press their foreheads against the glass, attempting to peer down at the city, leaving smudges that were becoming tiring to clean.
-Now the staff will need to clean the occasional footprint left by fearless children, or handprints from nervous guests ensuring the walls are still there.
+The idea for the Ledges supposedly originated from the constant cleaning workers had to do on Skydeck’s windows.
+Every day, tourists would press their foreheads against the glass, attempting to peer down at the city, leaving smudges that were becoming tedious to clean.
+Now, all the staff need to clean are the occasional footprints left by fearless children, or the handprints from nervous adults ensuring themselves that the walls are still there.

 Know Before You Go